esoterick/cinc_server_exporter/README.md

 ## Usage

-There are a handful of options to configure the exporter.
+There are a handful of options to configure the exporter which is done via the following environment variables.

-- asd
+- CINC_SERVER_EXPORTER_CONN_STRING - Postgres connection string to the CINC database
+- CINC_SERVER_EXPORTER_INTERVAL - Interval to scrape the database in seconds

 <p align="right">(<a href="#readme-top">back to top</a>)</p>